Traders end strike after 11-point accord with govt

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: With reconciliatory role played by the PTI leader Jehangir Khan Tareen (JKT), the government and traders on Wednesday struck a deal by signing a 11-point agreement after which the traders announced to end the shutter down strike.
+ISLAMABAD: With reconciliatory role played by the PTI leader Jehangir Khan Tareen (JKT), the government and traders on Wednesday struck deal by signing a 11 point agreement after which the traders announced to end shutter down strike.

 The signed deal among government and traders includes deferment of CNIC condition on purchase of Rs50,000 for three months, reduction in tax rate from 1.5 to 0.5 percent on turnover up to Rs100 million, the limit of electricity bills from Rs50,000 monthly bill increased to Rs100,000 for registration of sales tax and exemption of 1,000 square feet shop from registration of sales tax.

-Many have termed this truce as “surrender” of the government for achieving only political objectives and it may result into stiff resistance from the IMF as the Fund’s review mission is currently in the town for gauging the performance of the governmentand striking staff-level agreement for approval of second tranche worth $451 million.
+Many have termed this truce as “surrender” of the government for achieving only political objectives and it may result into stiff resistance from the IMF as the Fund’s review mission is currently in the town for gauging performance of the government and striking staff-level agreement for approval of second tranche worth $451 million.

 However, Adviser to Prime Minister on Finance Dr Abdul Hafeez Shaikh dispelled impression of any political objective, arguing that the government accepted demands of traders for achieving national objectives.
 But he did not reply that how many traders would go out of tax system because of incentive package announced by the government in order to end shutter down strike of traders all over the country.